Types of scams and fraud

 If you receive a suspicious WhatsApp or SMS, please contact us immediately.

 Last but not least, the most important thing to remember with fraud prevention

 You will never receive a telephone call from any bank, the Police or other trusted organisations asking you to;

 - Make a payment or transfer money to a ‘safe’ account.

 - Divulge Passwords or Authorisation codes.

-If you suspect any fraud or suspicious transaction or call, contact the CSC Customer Service Centre immediately.
+If you suspect any fraud or suspicious transaction or call, contact the global Client Support Centre immediately.
 They are open 24 hours, to manage any queries you may have.